An Everlasting Piece

 An Everlasting Piece is a 2000 American comedy film directed by Barry Levinson, written by and starring Barry McEvoy.
-The plot involves two wig salesmen, one Catholic and one Protestant, who live in war-torn Belfast, Northern Ireland, in the mid-1980s.
+The plot involves two wig salesmen, Catholic Colm O'Neill and Protestant George, who live in war-torn Belfast, Northern Ireland, in the mid-1980s.
 The supporting cast includes comedian Billy Connolly as a patient in a psychiatric hospital.
-McEvoy based the screenplay on the adventures of his father as a toupée peddler to both sides in the midst of the conflict.
+McEvoy based the screenplay on the adventures of his father Colm as a toupée peddler to both sides in the midst of the conflict.
 The movie was shot on location in both Belfast and Dublin.

+An Everlasting Piece was released on December 25, 2000 by DreamWorks Pictures in the United States, with Columbia TriStar Film Distributors International releasing in other territories.
+The film received mixed reviews from critics and was a box office bomb, grossing $75,228 against a $14 million budget.